This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 What if my child already knows his letters and numbers?

 They can still glean from the program!
 My middle son is a quick memorizer and already knew his letters and numbers before he began Gentle + Classical Preschool, but he learned about the Bible and character traits, motor skills/life skills, and poetry.
+One of the things I love about Gentle + Classical Preschool is that there is so much more to it than just letters and numbers.
+It’s really about feeding the child’s soul.

 Would you recommend it?